Lobster Linguine with White Wine Sauce Recipe

 |Fatty acids, total monounsaturated||20g||0%|

 Cooking with lobster garners tons of bragging rights and maybe even a few Facebook status updates.
 It’s not just that they are a hot commodity or that any dish is made better by them, it’s that you so rarely hear of home cooks getting to play around with those delicious-when-dunked-in-butter creatures.

 So when it came time to drum up a lobster recipe, I didn’t waver at all.
 Fresh lobster goes perfectly with a steaming plate of buttery, white wine-y, herby linguine.
 I was pretty excited to make this at home as it’s something I’d savor in a restaurant.
 It’s not a particularly difficult recipe, you just have to pay close attention to the timing of everything.

-- 3 ounces butter, room temperature and cut into small pads
+- 6 tablespoons butter, room temperature and cut into small pads

 - Olive oil